Patricia Walsh

 Patricia Walsh (born 1952) is an Argentine political activist, daughter of Rodolfo Walsh.

-She was during 2001-05 a deputy in the Argentine national assembly for Buenos Aires city, and in 2003 she was a candidate in the Argentine presidential election.
+She was a deputy in the Argentine national assembly for Buenos Aires city 2001–2005, and in 2003 she was a candidate in the Argentine presidential election.
 She was in Izquierda Unida, and has been involved in the campaign to find out what happened to her father.